IIIF/api/source/presentation/4.0/model.md

 The `angle` property of Spot Lights and Spot Audio Emitters defines the dispersion of the cone of emitted light or sound from its direction.
 In other words, the angle extends from the center of the cone to the edge of the cone (the half-angle).

-The value _MUST_ be a floating point number greater than 0 and less than 90, and is measured in degrees.
+The value _MUST_ be a floating point number greater than 0 and less than equal to 90, and is measured in degrees.
 If this property is not specified, then the default value is client-dependent.

 * A SpotLight _SHOULD_ have the `angle` property.<br/>
   Clients _SHOULD_ process the `angle` property on SpotLights.